hraberg/akeem/README.md

 For floating point operations, the `xmm0` to `xmm2` registers are used for calculations, but all values are passed using regular registers between functions.

-### Architecture

-#### Garbage Collector

-The garbage collector is a basic mark and sweep.
-It doesn't handle functions or any literal constants in the code.
-The garbage collector is stop-the-world and called when `malloc` fails.

-#### JIT Compiler

-As mentioned above, the compiler pieces together parts snippets of code which already has been assembled by GNU assembler.
-Some snippets have a dynamic part that will be patched by the compiler.
-The compiler uses `glibc` in-memory streams to generate the code.

-All code sits in one static block allocated using `mmap` at start-up.

-#### Tagged Data

-Akeem uses NaN-boxed 64-bit values to represent everything.
-Integers, chars and symbol ids are stored in the lower 32-bits.
-Symbols are represented as unique ids pointing into a symbol table where the global values (and its name) are stored.
-Cons-cells, strings, vectors, bytevectors and records are allocated on the heap with a small header.

-As there are limited tags available in the NaN-boxed value, the highest tag is for objects.
-It's currently used by records and bytevectors.
-These objects have their real tag stored in the header on the heap.
-The tag's id is the symbol id of its type.
-Doubles have no tag, so the symbol `double` has id 0.

-Ports are C streams.
-They and procedures use tagged pointers to their actual values.
-They have no extra header on the heap and they don't participate in the garbage collection.

-#### Closures

-Closures are represented using two functions, where the body is compiled once, and the other one acts as a bridge function created each time a lambda is referenced and sets up the local variables on the stack based on the current environment before jumping to the body.

-Closures don't support mutable local variables using this compilation model, as the closed over variables are compiled into the code.
-Boxing via lists or vectors is necessary.

-#### TCO

-Calls in tail position are simply converted to jumps when compiling.
-This works across functions.
-Calls using the stack to pass more than 6 arguments are always compiled as normal calls and not optimized.

 ## References